Learn How to Handle Drowsy Driving Increases Accident Risk and Protect Yourself

 What to do if I was involved in a drowsy driving car accident?

-If you were the victim of a drowsy driver, you might have a personal injury claim.
+If you were the victim of a drowsy driver, you might have a personal injury claim, especially if you were injured, as injuries are common in drowsy driving accidents.
 Use these steps following your automobile accident.

 Can a personal injury lawyer help me?